 This New Mexico Posole Recipe is a hearty, flavorful pork soup or stew made with New Mexico red chiles, garlic, pork, and hominy.
-This soup is full of rich and spicy flavor, perfect on those cold nights when you need a warm, comforting meal.
+It is full of rich, spicy flavor and perfect for cold nights when you need a warm, comforting meal.

 Per Serving Cost: $1.97